FrenchModding/ImGui-Android-Mod-Menu/README.md

 **WARNING: THIS TEMPLATE IS MADE EASY FOR NEWBIES, THIS IS MAINLY FOR EXPERIENCED PROGRAMMERS ONLY.
 NEWBIES SHOULD NOT PROCEED WITHOUT GETTING ENOUGH INFORMATION ABOUT THIS**

 **This Is An Imgui Source Convertd For Aide Users(can be used in Android Studio too), And Based On Dear Imgui.
-Older Base Was Created By Spring Musk and NepMods**
+Main Base Was Created By Spring Musk and NepMods**

 **This won't cover how to mod games in general, hooking functions, etc that every other online tutorial already covers.
 This template simply tells you how to use them**